MrCasco/pass-technical-interviews/README.md

 # check-if-want-to-pass-technical-interviews
  This repo has a collection of leetcode/codesignal/codewars solutions to famous problems frequently asked by FAANG companies, covering the basic topics in technical interviews.
-By studying and doing all these codes I could actually get an Amazon return offer, so I hope I can help you getting that offer too :)
+By studying and doing all these codes I could actually get an Amazon and Facebook return offer, so I hope I can help you getting that offer too :)

 Every code within this repo is made in python.